emberjs/guides.emberjs.com/README.md

 ### Add the version to the site

 Now, change directories into the guides site repo (this repo).
-Add the version number to `snapshots/versions.json`, and set the default version in `divshot.json`.
-Then update the list of versions:
+Update the list of versions:

 ```shell
 node tasks/update-versions.js
 ```

+Then set the default version in `divshot.json`.

 Finally, commit and push this repo: